Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 Go with your ‘gut’, pack your bags, and dive right in – that’s one option.
 Or, carefully collect all of the data you’ve been researching and verify what you’ve discovered so you KNOW you have made the right choice.

 I’ve met and talked with hundreds of expats over the years who have done it both ways.
-Some jumped in feet first and are happy here, while others felt they made a wrong decision and are long gone.
-Many took their time, got local guidance, and may be rented for a while, before deciding to make Mexico their long-term home.
+Some jumped in feet first and were happy here, while others felt they had made a wrong decision and were long gone.
+Many took their time, got local guidance, and may have rented for a while before deciding to make Mexico their long-term home.

 To book a relocation tour, all you have to do is buy our COMPLETE Mexico Relocation Guide- you’ll get instant access to our recommended relocation tour guides’ contact info.

-Now, I’d like to share some of the reasoning and real results behind these two methods.
+Now, I’d like to share some of the reasoning behind these two methods and the real results.

 Pros & Cons